 A hardware wallet is a secure way to store crypto private keys.
 Your crypto assets aren’t stored on this wallet, as these are stored on the decentralised blockchain.
 However, to access these crypto assets, you need a secure private key.

-When this is stored offline, in a secure hardware wallet, such as the Ledger Nano X, no one else can access this private key.
+When this is stored offline in a secure hardware wallet, such as the Ledger Nano X, no one else can access this private key.
 Making it safe from cybercriminals and potential data breaches.
-This is sometimes known as “cold storage”, and is the most secure way to prevent private keys from falling into the wrong hands.
+This is sometimes known as “cold storage” and is the most secure way to prevent private keys from falling into the wrong hands.

 What is the Ledger Nano X?

-With the Nano X, you can secure, buy, sell, exchange crypto anywhere you go.
+With the Nano X, you can secure, buy, sell, and exchange crypto anywhere you go.
 With added Bluetooth connectivity, the Nano X can be connected to the Ledger Live and Ledger Nano X mobile apps, giving you the ability to safely manage your crypto from your smartphone.
-Plus you can still connect it using the cable provided so that you can manage your crypto from your computer.
+Plus, you can still connect it using the cable provided so that you can manage your crypto from your computer.